This post covers Amazon AWS Overview, Concepts, Architecture & 5 reasons why one should start learning Amazon Cloud

-Amazon Lightsail: Amazon Lightsail is designed to be the easiest way to launch and manage a virtual private
+- Amazon Lightsail: Amazon Lightsail is designed to be the easiest way to launch and manage a virtual private server with AWS.

-Amazon S3: Amazon Simple Storage Service (Amazon S3) is object storage with a simple web service interface to store and retrieve any amount of data from anywhere on the web.
+- Amazon S3: Amazon Simple Storage Service (Amazon S3) is an object storage with a simple web service interface to store and retrieve any amount of data from anywhere on the web.

-Amazon Glacier: Amazon Glacier is a secure, durable, and extremely low-cost storage service for data archiving
+- Amazon Glacier: Amazon Glacier is a secure, durable, and extremely low-cost storage service for data archiving and long-term backup

 Amazon Web Services – Basic Architecture